mhnarfth/netgroup/content/contact/index.md

       coordinates:
         latitude: '40.8198'
         longitude: '-96.7056'
-      directions: Enter the Building and turn right to the hallway.
-Office 114A on Floor 1.
+      directions: Enter the Building and take the staircase to the second floor.
+Office 213 on Floor 2.
-      office_hours:
+      # office_hours:
-        - 'Monday 10:00 to 13:00'
+      #   - 'Monday 10:00 to 13:00'
-        - 'Wednesday 09:00 to 10:00'
+      #   - 'Wednesday 09:00 to 10:00'
       #appointment_url: ''
       #contact_links:
       #  - icon: comments